ZhuShaw-han/starter-hugo-academic/content/home/projects.md

   filter_button:
   - name: All
     tag: '*'
-  - name: Microbial Community Dynamics
+  - name: Interaction patterns and diversity in assembled complex microbial communities
     tag: CommunityDynamics
-  - name: HPLC & HSCCC
+  - name: Research on the rapid selection of suitable solvent system for HSCCC based on the HPLC polarity parameter model
     tag: HPLC

 design: